 Category GAAP Accounting SAP Accounting Acquisition Expenses Commissions, premium taxes, and other variable costs incurred in connection with the successful acquisition of new and renewal business are capitalized and amortized pro rata over the policy term as premiums are earned.
-Commissions, premium taxes, and all other acquisition expenses are expensed as incurred.
+Commissions, premium taxes, and all other acquisition costs are expensed as incurred.
 Nonadmitted Assets Premiums receivable are reported net of an allowance for doubtful accounts.
 Premiums receivable over 90 days past due are "nonadmitted," which means they are excluded from surplus.
-For premiums receivable less than 90 days past due, we also estimate a bad debt reserve.
-Furniture, equipment, application software, leasehold improvements, and prepaid expenses are capitalized and amortized over their useful lives or periods benefited.
-Excluding computer equipment and operating software, the value of all other furniture, equipment, application software, leasehold improvements, and prepaid expenses, net of accumulated depreciation or amortization, is nonadmitted against surplus.
+For premiums receivable less than 90 days past due, we also record a bad debt reserve.
+Furniture, equipment, application software and implementation costs, leasehold improvements, and prepaid expenses are capitalized and amortized over their useful lives or periods benefited.
+Excluding computer equipment and operating software, the value of all other furniture, equipment, application software and implementation costs, leasehold improvements, and prepaid expenses, net of accumulated depreciation or amortization, is nonadmitted against surplus.
 Computer equipment and operating software are capitalized, subject to statutory limitations based on surplus, and depreciated over three years.
 Deferred tax assets are recorded based on estimated future tax effects attributable to temporary differences.
 A valuation allowance would be recorded for any tax benefits that are not expected to be realized.
 The accounting for deferred tax assets is consistent with GAAP, except for deferred tax assets that do not meet statutory requirements for recognition, which are nonadmitted against surplus.
-Reinsurance Ceded reinsurance balances are shown as an asset on the balance sheet as "prepaid reinsurance premiums" and "reinsurance recoverables."
+Reinsurance Ceded reinsurance balances are shown as an asset on the balance sheet as "prepaid reinsurance premiums" and "reinsurance recoverables," net of an allowance for expected credit losses.
 Ceded unearned premiums are netted against the "unearned premiums" liability.
 Ceded unpaid loss and loss adjustment expense (LAE) amounts are netted against "loss and LAE reserves."
 Only ceded paid loss and LAE are shown as a "reinsurance recoverables" asset.
-Investment Valuation Fixed-maturity securities, which are classified as available-for-sale, are reported at fair values.
+A credit loss write down is recorded when incurred; an allowance for expected credit losses is not established.
+Investment Valuation Fixed-maturity securities, which are classified as available-for-sale and presented net of an allowance for expected credit losses, are reported at fair values.
 Fixed-maturity securities are reported at amortized cost or the lower of amortized cost or fair value, depending on the NAIC designation of the security.
+A credit loss write down is recorded when events indicating impairment occur; an allowance for expected credit losses is not established.
 Preferred stocks, both redeemable and nonredeemable, are reported at fair values.
 Redeemable preferred stocks are reported at amortized cost or the lower of amortized cost or fair value, depending on the NAIC designation of the security.
 Nonredeemable preferred stocks are reported at fair value, consistent with GAAP.
 Operating Leases Operating leases are reported on the balance sheet as both an asset and liability.
 Operating leases are considered off-balance-sheet items.
 Federal Income Taxes The income tax provision includes both current and deferred income taxes.
 For income statement reporting, the income tax provision only includes current tax expense.
 Deferred taxes are recorded directly to surplus.
 Deferred tax assets are subject to certain limitations on admissibility.
 State Income Taxes The income tax provision includes both current and deferred income taxes.
 Current income taxes are recorded as a component of underwriting expenses.
 Deferred income taxes are not recorded.